What percentage of Marketers definitely want to go ahead with Display Advertising?99%

 Display advertising is advertising on the websites/apps to communicate an advertising message through banner ads, text, graphics, animation, videos and other rich media to sell products and services in a visually appealing way.

 Display ads are one of the best media for efficient targeting and real-time conversion measuring.
 The placements of display ads are the key..tuning in to what the target audience is already consuming and aligning the advertisements such that they are timely, relevant and personalized.

 Targeting to the right audience, to the right geography, at the right time, the right number of times among other criteria is important in display advertising and for this purpose ad servers are extensively used in serving, tracking & monitoring, optimizing and reporting of display ads.

 Display advertising is the most widely used form of digital marketing.

 The effectiveness of display advertising is measured by the number of clicks generated per thousand impressions of the display banner.
 This term is also called as click-through ratio (CTR).
 The industry average CTR cutting across websites for a standard display banner bereft of any innovations is pegged at 0.3 i.e. 3 clicks is generated for every thousand impressions of a standard banner ad.

 In display advertising the term ad tag refers to any link involved in the ad serving process on the publisher or marketer side.
 Ad Tag is the HTML code a browser uses to fetch an advertisement from an Ad Server – it is a redirect to content rather than content itself.

 Some networks have a max loop length for animated banner ads.
-We check the target networks and publishers to make sure our advertiser/s ad complies with their regulations.
+You need to check the target networks and publishers to make sure your advertiser/s ad complies with their regulations.
 The IAB recommends that animation length should be no longer than 15 seconds.

 A mobile display ad is an advertisement that appears on mobile devices, primarily on smartphones and tablets.
 Mobile display ads exist on a variety of mobile websites and apps.